Jefferson (proposed Pacific state): 21st century

 Jefferson is commemorated by the State of Jefferson Scenic Byway between Yreka and O'Brien, Oregon, which runs 109 mi along State Route 96 and U.S. Forest Service Primary Route 48.
 Near the California – Oregon border, a turnout provides scenic views of the Klamath River valley and three informative display signs about the republic.
 The region retains this identity reinforced by institutions such as Jefferson Public Radio.

+The Jefferson secession movement would be revived as a serious movement in 2013 by Mark Baird, a rancher and former sheriff’s deputy in Siskiyou County who was concerned with the regions lack of representation in the state government.
+He often cited a forestry policy that prevented most of northern California’s federally managed forests from being logged, which had more or less wiped out the region’s economic base.
+Baird argued that Jefferson's statehood would give the region footing to negotiate with the federal government to revise this policy.

 As of the 2020 Census, if the Jefferson counties were a state (original 1941 counties), the state's population would be 484,727: smaller than any state at the time.
 Approximately 83% of those residents live in Oregon.
 Its land area would be 21349.76 sqmi – a little smaller than West Virginia.
 The area was almost evenly divided between Oregon and California.
 Its population density would be 22.70 PD/sqmi – a little more than Idaho.
-With the addition of the more modern Jefferson movement (Coos and Douglas and Lake Counties in Oregon, and Humboldt, Trinity, Shasta, Lassen, Mendocino, Lake, Tehama, Plumas, Glenn, Butte, Colusa, Sierra, Sutter, Yuba, Nevada, Placer, El Dorado, Amador, Calaveras, Tuolumne, Stanislaus, Siskiyou and Mariposa Counties in California), the population as of the 2020 Census would be 3,138,324, making it the 33rd most populous state in the United States.
+With the addition of the more modern Jefferson movement (Coos and Douglas and Lake Counties in Oregon, and Humboldt, Trinity, Shasta, Lassen, Mendocino, Lake, Tehama, Plumas, Glenn, Butte, Colusa, Sierra, Sutter, Yuba, Nevada, Placer, El Dorado, Amador, Calaveras, Tuolumne, Stanislaus, and Mariposa Counties in California), the population as of the 2020 Census would be 3,138,324, making it the 33rd most populous state in the United States.